maximecharron/GLO-3002-Frima/CmsServer/Readme.md

 # Directives for running the server locally ;)

-1. Open a terminal in the GameServer folder of this project
+1. Open a terminal in the CmsServer folder of this project

 2. Type <code>npm start</code>

 3. Be amazed :P

-# How to run test suite

-Test are executed with Mocha and Chai.
-To run the tests, ensure you have all required dependencies by running <code>npm install</code>.

-To run the test, execute <code>mocha test</code>